Egypt is paradise for any history buff with plenty of ancient ruins, monuments, tombs and museums to encapsulate and educate

 Health in Egypt

-One of the main issues facing travelers to Egypt is contaminated food and water.
+One of the main issues facing travellers to Egypt is contaminated food and water.
 It is vital to only drink bottled or fully sterilised water, even when brushing your teeth in a hotel, as tap water in Egypt is unclean and unsafe.

 If you do get sick, it is possible to treat yourself with one of our purpose made Tummy Kits that you can purchase in clinic.
 These contain antibiotics and other medications to not only treat the symptoms but treat the cause of the stomach bug.

-It is also recommended that all travelers ensure their Tetanus, Hepatitis A and Typhoid vaccinations are up to date at least 2 weeks before travel.
+It is also recommended that all travellers ensure their Tetanus, Hepatitis A and Typhoid vaccinations are up to date at least 2 weeks before travel.
 If you are visiting Egypt for longer stays or going off the beaten track then you might also want to consider courses of Hepatitis B and Rabies vaccinations.
 These vaccine courses take a month to complete so be sure to plan early to ensure you are fully protected.
 Book an appointment with one of our specialist travel health nurses now!